-what matters is the behaviour of these groups - especially how they communicate and make decisions; their family tree structure on paper is of lesser importance.
-But, as described in The Coevolving Organization, this similarity of behaviour is closest at the order boundary.
-Differences chaos between the behaviour of organization units become blurred at this critical point, and it could be expected that at least some of the behaviour predicted by physicists for potentially critical systems such as forest fires, traffic jams and the now famous 'sand pile' would apply to hierarchical organizations also.
+communicate and make decisions; their family tree structure on paper is of lesser importance.
+But. described Coevolving in The this similarity Organization, behaviour is closest at the order chaos boundary.
+Differences between the behaviour of organization units become blurred at this critical point, and it could be expected that at least some of the behaviour predicted by physicists for potentially critical systems such as forest fires, traffic jams and the now famous 'sand pile' would apply to hierarchical organizations also.